onzfonz/comp227/src/content/8/en/part8c.md

 export default toNewDiaryEntry;
 ```

-The function should parse each field and make sure that the return value is exactly of type `NewDiaryEntry`.
+The function should *parse each field and make sure that the return value is exactly of type `NewDiaryEntry`*.
 This means we should check each field separately.

-Once again, we have a type issue: what is the type of the parameter `object`?
+Once again, we have a type issue: *what is the type of the parameter `object`?*
 Since the `object` **is** the body of a request, Express has typed it as `any`.
 Since the idea of this function is to map fields of `unknown` type to fields of the correct type and check whether they are defined as expected,
-this might be the rare case where we *want to allow the `any` type*.
+this might be the rare case where we **want to allow the `any` type**.

 However, if we type the object as `any`, ESlint complains about that:

 ![vscode eslint showing object should be typed something non-any and that its defined but never used](../../images/8/61new.png)

-We could ignore the lint rule but a better idea is to follow one of the advices the editor gives in the ***Quick Fix*** and set the parameter type to `unknown`:
+We could ignore the lint rule but a better idea is to follow one of the editor's context actions and ***set the parameter type to `unknown`***:

 ```js
 import { NewDiaryEntry } from './types';